alessandropaticchio/alessandropaticchio.github.io/index.md

 <img align="left" width="50" height="50" padding-right=1000px src="/images/casavo.png">
 </a>

 [Casavo](https://casavo.com/it/) is a proptech born in 2017, whose mission is to change how people sell, buy and live houses in Europe.
-They are currently one of the most flourishing start-ups in Italy and I just joined their team of ML Engineers and Data Scientists.
-I'm currently leading a team of 3 people in the Pricing Tribe, and I have end-to-end ownership of strategic Data Science initiatives for all the EU countries in which Casavo operates, advancing Casavo's Automatic Valuation Model for house pricing.
+I'm currently leading a team of 3 Data Scientists in the Pricing Tribe, and I have end-to-end ownership of strategic Data Science initiatives for all the EU countries in which Casavo operates.
 Following you can find a not-exhaustive list of projects I worked on at Casavo:

 - EVA, Casavo's Automatic Valuation Model (**Python, LightGBM, Docker, DVC, MLFlow**)
-- Brunelleschi, a Language Model that extracts information from property descriptions (**Python, Pytorch, Huggingface, OpenAI, Docker, DVC, MLFlo**) ... [watch a Demo here!!!](https://youtu.be/ILyLISZon2M)
+- Brunelleschi, a Language Model that extracts information from property descriptions (**Python, Pytorch, Huggingface, OpenAI, Docker, DVC, MLFlow**) ... [watch a Demo here!!!](https://youtu.be/ILyLISZon2M)
-- Cloyster, a Computer Vision classifier that catches buildings in bad conditions (**Python, Pytorch, Docker, DVC, MLFlo**)
+- Cloyster, a Computer Vision classifier that catches buildings in bad conditions (**Python, Pytorch, Docker, DVC, MLFlow**)
 - Doduo, a tool that finds duplicated online listings by using Network Science (**Python, NetworkX, Docker**)